 It's Xeriscape, not Zeroscape.
 It doesn't mean gravel and a few cactus.
 Somebody went to Phoenix where they have gravel yards and thought they could do the same here.
-Think about it: you could buy a vacant lot in Pheonix, pay the taxes and never here from anyone for ten years.
+Think about it: you could buy a vacant lot in Pheonix, pay the taxes and never hear from anyone for ten years.
 Here you would be fined over any 8 month period for not mowing it.
 We get too much rain!
-After five years enough dust will blow into the gravel to grow every weed and grass there is.
+Even in gravel yards installed correctly, after three to five years enough dust will blow into the gravel to grow every weed and grass there is.
 So be careful what you do!
 Here's the real scoop on Xeriscaping:

 Assuming you'll have some grass, what are your options?

 Bermuda, St. Augustine, Zoysia, Buffalo, or Fescue

 Putting one inch of water on your lawn once a week will grow great grass even in the heat of summer - and even for St. Augustine!
 Questions may arise: How do I know when I've put an inch on?
 How do I do it without half of it running off?
 Way to be thinking!
 Great questions!
 The only way to know how much water your sprinkler system or sprinklers are putting out is to measure them with rain guages (tin cans) Put at least three (five to ten is better), run the water for fifteen minutes, measure the water in the cans, average it out (add the inches up in all the cans and divide by the number of cans) to get how many inches you are applying per quarter hour (fifteen minutes).
 If it's a quarter inch, it will take an hour to put on an inch, if a third 45 minutes, if a half 30 minutes, etc.